dylanfair/rplay/README.md

 # rplay
-This repository holds the code I used to make `play`, a windows CLI to let a user jump into a game from anywhere on the command line just by typing in a partial name of the game
+This repository holds the code I used to make `play`, a windows CLI made in Rust that allows a user jump into a game from anywhere on the command line just by typing in a partial name of the game.
+I mainly made this program as a way to learn more about Rust and less so as a serious CLI tool, but wanted to share it anyway.

 ## How to use